 - Silence — We are generally uncomfortable with silences during conversations.
 When there is silence, we want to speak up to break the tension.
 However, silence during a negotiation can be a good thing.
 It gives you a chance to think and compose yourself.
 Use silence to your advantage.

 - Walk away — At the end of the day, you do not have to make a deal.
 A bad deal can be worse than no deal.
-If you cannot find a way to get the minimum deal you planned on before sitting down, then get up from the table and walk away.
-The deal you are looking for can be found elsewhere.
+If you cannot find a way to get the minimum deal you planned on before sitting down, you may choose to get up from the table and walk away.